Maksim-Kvashnin/aptortellini.github.io/_posts/2020-11-16-extracting-hashes-hooking.md

 ![hppdll gif]({{site.baseurl}}/img/hppdll.gif)

 It works!
 This time I tried to authenticate as the user "last", whose password is, awkwardly, "last".
 You can see that even though the wrong password was input for the user, the true password hash has been written to `C:\credentials`.
 That's all folks, it was a nice ride.
 You can find [the complete code for HppDLL on my GitHub](https://github.com/last-byte/HppDLL).

-See ya 🤟 last out.
+last out!